acntech/easycontainers/README.md

    container.putFile(localFile, UnixDir.of("/tmp"))
 ```

-The following example shows how to transfer a (remote) file from a running container to the local file system:
+The following example shows how to transfer a (remote) file from a running container to the local file system (a temporary file is created for the downloaded file):

 ```kotlin
    val path = container.getFile(UnixDir.of("/tmp"), "hello.txt")